Guide To Deed Restricted Communities

 - Tree removal: The HOA may reserve the right to prohibit certain trees from removal under beautification requirements.

-- Vehicle parking: The most common restriction in this area is that vehicles have to be parked in the driveway or in your garage or carport space overnight.
-Some communities may have restrictions that you can’t have a car up on blocks or otherwise in nonworking condition.
+- Vehicle parking: The most common restriction in this area is that vehicles have to be parked in the driveway, in your garage or in your carport space overnight.
+Some communities may have restrictions that you can’t have a car up on blocks or otherwise in non-working condition.
 Be sure you know what the rules are.

-- Customized mailboxes: If you want to have a different color mailbox or a stylized number or name, it may be prohibited.
+- Customized mailboxes: If you want to have a different color for your mailbox, or a stylized number or name on it, it may be prohibited.

-- Exterior paint: In communities without an HOA, you can typically let your imagination run wild and paint your house exterior in an Andy Warhol style pop art color scheme.
+- Exterior paint: In communities without an HOA, you can typically let your imagination run wild and paint your house exterior in a pop art color scheme if you want.
 In a deed restricted community, this may not be allowed.

 - Restrictions around pools and property structures: Depending on the restrictions in your community, they may require that you don’t have a pool (or that it must be in-ground).
 Similarly, you may be limited in your ability to put up a shed or construct an accessory dwelling unit on your property.

 - Age restrictions: Certain communities catering to an older population may have an age restriction on who can live in the properties.
-Typically, these tend to be 55+ communities.
+Typically, these tend to be communities for retirees and people aged 55+.
 In order to get mortgage financing, they have to follow federal housing law.
 We’ll get into more detail on this later on.

 Restrictions can be limiting, but they can come with benefits that are common to HOAs.
 Here are a few of them:

 - Prioritized upkeep: Specific rules around maintenance can mean that people place a priority on getting those tasks done.
-This in turn can have the effect of helping maintain property values by reducing the likelihood of blight.
+This could have the effect of helping maintain property values by reducing the likelihood of blight.

-- Community amenities: An HOA may have certain communal amenities that members of the community have access to like a pool, clubhouse or tennis courts.
-It may be something as simple as communal snow removal or lawn care.
+- Community amenities: An HOA may grant community members access to certain communal amenities such as pools, clubhouses or tennis courts.
+They may also be something as simple as communal snow removal or lawn care.

-- Sharing of expenses: People don’t have to pay for their own pool, shuffleboard courts or snow removal and lawn care in HOAs that provide these services, so those who know they would like these items can benefit from the fact that expenses are shared across the association.
+- Sharing of expenses: People don’t have to pay for their own pool, shuffleboard courts, snow removal or lawn care in HOAs that provide these services.
+Those who would like these items may benefit from the fact that expenses like these are shared across the association.

-Risks And Drawbacks Of A Deed Restricted Community
+The Risks And Drawbacks Of Living In A Deed Restricted Community

-For some, the drawbacks of living in a community with deed restrictions may outweigh any benefits.
-If you’re the type of person who chafes at anyone telling you that you can’t paint your house magenta or put up a blowup of Homer Simpson in a Santa outfit during the holidays (or conversely, that you have to decorate), the restrictions placed by HOAs may not be for you.
+For some people, the drawbacks of living in a community with deed restrictions may outweigh any benefits.
+If you’re the type of property owner who doesn’t like being told what you can and can’t do with your home, then living in a deed restricted community may not be for you.

-In addition to the limitation of your individual liberties, it can also limit your ability to sell the house to whomever you want in some cases.
+In addition to the limitation of your individual liberties, buying a house in a deed restricted community can also limit your ability to sell the house to whomever you want in some cases.
 This is because deed restrictions are considered an encumbrance.
 An encumbrance is a claim that another person or entity has to your property.

-In the case of most deed restrictions enforced by an HOA, new owners have to agree to the rules put in place in the neighborhood or condo association.
-This may limit the potential pool of people who are willing to buy your property.
+In the case of most deed restrictions enforced by an HOA, new owners have to agree to the rules put in place by the neighborhood or condo association.
+This may limit the potential pool of home buyers who are willing to buy your property.

 In other cases, there may be restrictions regarding who can move in even if they agree to the other rules.
 The most common example would be 55+ retirement communities, but in some areas, ownership is prohibited based on other characteristics.